Hemp Farming and the Future of Cannabis in Maryland

-My Family Member is Suffering from Drugs and Alcohol – Should I Call My Lawyer?
+My Family Member is Suffering from Drugs and Alcohol – Should I Call My Drug Defense Lawyer?

-My Family Member is Suffering from Drugs and Alcohol – Should I Call My Lawyer?
+My Family Member is Suffering from Drugs and Alcohol – Should I Call My Drug Defense Lawyer?
 When a family member suffers from drug or alcohol abuse, the entire family is affected.
 In 2017, 1,985 people died from overdose deaths in Maryland.
-That is a rate of 32.2 deaths per 100,000 persons, as per the National Institute
+That is a rate of 32.2 deaths per 100,000 persons, as per the

-Read MoreWhy is Hiring a Lawyer Better for Writing a Will Than Using Online Software?
+Read MoreWhy is Hiring a Lawyer for a Will Better Than Using Online Software?

 The first, and most essential, step in estate planning is composing a will.
 Your last will and testament let you decide who receives your worldly goods once you die.
 Think of it as the ultimate financial planning document.
 Failure to leave a will means your estate falls under Maryland’s law of intestate succession, and your